London Falling - The Song

 “No-one really thought the thing would pass!”

-London Falling is available on Bandcamp and all major streaming services on June 23rd, the sixth (!) anniversary of the 2016 Brexit referendum.
+London Falling is available on Bandcamp and all major streaming services from June 23rd 2022, the sixth (!) anniversary of the 2016 Brexit referendum.

 London Falling - The Video